mindscan-de/FuriousIron-HFB/README.md

 HFB Implementation - Proof of Concept

-This is a proof of concept code for a hash-function free bloom filter, which i use for my own developed source code search engine.
+This is a proof of concept code for a hash-function free bloom filter, which I use for my own developed source code search engine.
 It took me some iterations to simplify the concept of a bloom filter that much, that there is now basically no algorithm left.
 Calling this Hash-Free-Bloom-Filter an algorithm would overstate the two lines of implementing code